ahrtr/etcd-defrag/README.md

 any existing user experience.
 Users can just replace `etcdctl defrag [flags]` with `etcd-defrag [flags]` without compromising any experience.

 It adds one more flag `--continue-on-error`.
-When true, etcd-defrag continues to defragment next endpoint if current one somehow fails.
+When true (default), etcd-defrag continues to defragment next endpoint if current one somehow fails.

 # Example